rescript-lang/rescript-compiler/README.md

 As you can see, there is no name mangling in the generated code, so if this module is called `M`, `M.sum()` is directly callable from other JavaScript code.

-You can learn more by exploring the online [in-browser compiler](https://bloomberg.github.io/ocamlscript/js-demo/).

 ## Disclaimer